 Which Indigenous lands are you on?
 This map will show you

 President Biden became the first president to officially recognize Indigenous Peoples' Day in 2021, and did so again this year.
-It falls on the same day as Columbus Day, which was first founded as a way to acknowledge the mistreatment of Italian Americans.
+It falls on the same day as Columbus Day, which was established in part as a way to acknowledge the mistreatment of Italian Americans.

 The new holiday is a time of reflection, recognition and celebration of the role Native people have played in U.S. history, as NPR has reported.
 One way to mark the day — and to learn about Indigenous history year-round — is to learn which Native lands you live on.